-The taxonomy of the Procellariiformes is not settled (e.g. Robertson & Nunn 1998, Brooke 2004, Penhallurick & Wink 2004, Rheindt & Austin 2005).
-Especially for the albatrosses there are conflicting views on the numbers of extant species, and ACAP's Advisory Committee has appointed a working group to consider which taxonomic treatment it should adopt for this family.
-Indeed, Annex 1 recognizes this confusion by using two different taxonomic treatments.
-In the light of this uncertainty, in this paper we follow the taxonomic treatment of Brooke (2004), which accords closely with that of BirdLife International in its consideration of the conservation status of the world's birds (BirdLife International 2004).
+The taxonomy of the procellariiforms is not settled (e.g. Robertson & Nunn 1998, Brooke 2004, Penhallurick & Wink 2004, Rheindt & Austin 2005).
+Especially for the albatrosses there are conflicting views on the numbers of extant species, and ACAP's Advisory Committee has appointed a working group to consider which taxonomic treatment it should adopt for this family (Cooper et al. 2006).
+In the light of this uncertainty, in this paper we largely follow the taxonomic treatment of Brooke (2004), which accords closely with that of BirdLife International in its consideration of the conservation status of the world's birds (BirdLife International 2004, www.birdlifeforums.org).

 Brooke (2004) lists a total of 128 extant species of procellariiforms in four families, made up of 21 albatrosses, 81 petrels (sensu lato), 22 storm petrels and four diving petrels.
-Currently, following Brooke (2004), 18 species of albatrosses and seven species of petrels are listed within ACAP.
+Currently, following Brooke (2004) but with the addition of the White-capped Albatross (see above), 19 species of albatrosses and seven species of petrels are listed within ACAP.
 The listed albatrosses include all the species within the family other than the three species of the genus Phoebastria that breed solely in the Northern Hemisphere.
 The seven petrels include all the species of the genera Macronectes (giant petrels) and Procellaria within the family Procellariidae.
 Thus no storm petrels or diving petrels are included, nor are any members of the several other genera of the family Procellariidae.